forslund/common-query-tutorial/README.md

 ## An Example

 Let's make a simple skill that tells us the age of the various Monty Python members.
-A quick draft looks like this
+A quick draft looks like this.
+(You can find the complete code [here](https://github.com/forslund/common-query-tutorial))

 ```python